-Holiday Season is over and we all pick up our regular activities.
-Most Christmas decorations disappear, only a few diehards keep their decorations (like a red nose of a reindear on the front of their car).
+Holiday Season is over and we all picked up our regular activities.
+Most Christmas decorations have disappeared, only a few diehards keep their decorations (like a red nose of a reindear on the front of their car).
 Our favourite radio station no longer plays Christmas music 😊.
 Christmas is a special time, but we are happy to end it and to move on to ‘a new year’.

 The rest of this blog is written by Eline …

 “I am exited to write this blog and to share some cool American stuff with you.

 Everyday school starts at 8:30 and I’m done at 15:20.
 It’s quite a long day and it includes all the 7 classes I follow this year.
 When I enter the school in the morning I always see students lining up in the cafeteria to get their free breakfast.
 In this public school there is a lot of diversity in students and nationalities and there are also a lot of students who don’t have much money.
 For them a free breakfast is a very nice way to help them a bit.